-An entire study published in 1971 by Martha McClintock analysed the cycles of 135 females living in the same dorm, with the results suggesting that women’s periods do occur at similar times when they eat meals together, stress together, or just spend time together.
+An entire study published in 1971 by Martha McClintock analysed the cycles of 135 people with periods living in the same dorm, with the results suggesting that periods do occur at similar times when people eat meals together, stress together, or just spend time together.

 Since 1971, there have been other studies carried out that don’t support Martha’s McClintock’s findings:-

 - In 1993, a study investigating the same thing in cohabiting lesbian couples found no evidence of menstrual cycles synchronising

 - In 1991, a study including 132 sorority members and roommates found the same – in fact, the cycles moved further apart

 - In 1994 Israeli basketball players were examined and similarly came to the same conclusion

 - And a 2006 study on 186 Chinese people with periods living in a college dorm found that their periods didn’t sync up.
 At all.

 Most recently, Clue App – the menstrual cycle tracker – reached out to their users for a study.
 They narrowed down the data set to 360 pairs; siblings, roommates, partners… and reviewed their cycles over a three-month period.
 Their study actually found that periods were more likely to become OUT of sync over time.

 Check out Clue’s findings here.

 TLDR; the results of the studies are contradictory and we still don’t have a final answer!